 But I have to mention in this article, I will consider only instruments with Stradella (not Free Bass) of the left keyboard.
 Despite the range of the instruments is huge: from 3 to 12 bass buttons, 48, 60, 72, 80, 96, 120 – I would divide all accordions into 5 main groups:

 Very small accordions starting from 3-8 up to 12 buttons in the left hand.
 These are just the toys, suitable for very young students (from 2 years old till probably 4)

 This one is good for primary school students.
 Has 6th diminished row, which actually is not necessary for this students’ level.

 Similar sizes with or without diminished chords.
-Suitable for children over 12 years old.
+Suitable for children from 6 years old.